 Policy 14b.
-Possession/Consumption: Possession, consumption, sale, or transfer of alcoholic beverages, their containers, or alcohol paraphernalia (including but not limited to cartons, bottle caps, labels, etc.) on University property or in University-owned vehicles.
+Possession/Consumption: Possession, consumption, sale, or transfer of alcoholic beverages, their containers, or alcohol paraphernalia paraphernalia (including but not limited to cartons, bottle caps, labels, hookahs, bongs, electronic cigarette devices) on University property or in University-owned vehicles.